CarlSargunar/Umbraco-Docker-Workshop/2-Simple-Umbraco-Container.md

 ### Next Step

 Now that we have a simple Umbraco container running, the next step is to set up a database container that our Umbraco site can connect to.
 This will allow us to store content and media in a more robust way than using SQLite.
-Open [3-Database-Container](3-Database-Container.md) to continue.
+Open [3.
+Database Container](3-Database-Container.md) to continue.